State Property (film): Soundtrack

 The State Property soundtrack was entirely performed by the State Property rap group.
 It was released on January 29, 2002, and peaked at 14 on Billboard 200 and 1 on the Top R&B/Hip-Hop Albums.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 0% based on 12 reviews.
-The film also had a 9 rating from Metacritic.
+Metacritic, which uses a weighted average, assigned the film a score of 9 out of 100, based on 8 critics, indicating "overwhelming dislike".
 TV Guide gave the film 2 out of 4 stars, stating "Formulaic but performed with some verve".
 The New York Times wrote, "In spite of all the sex and violence, 'State Property' is a remarkably tedious film.
 The story is sluggishly told, and Beans and his crew, including Omillio Sparks, are too gloweringly one-dimensional to be interesting."

 Sequel

 A sequel to the film, titled State Property 2, was released on April 13, 2005.